Celebrating America's 250th, Sale LIVE! Till July 10th.

 The included accessories are comprehensive: safety goggles, a foot pedal, a ruler for manual focusing, an electric lifting table, and two field lenses (150mm and 70mm).
 The USB drive includes EZCAD2 software and a pre-loaded parameter library for common materials.
 At 23.5kg, the machine is a dedicated desktop unit — not portable in the way a 6.5kg compact fiber laser is, but manageable on a standard workbench.

-One important first-use note: UV lasers don't have a traditional power percentage setting like diode or CO2 lasers.
+One important first-use note: UV lasers don't have a traditional power percentage setting.
 Engraving power is controlled by frequency and Q-pulse parameters.
 A smaller Q-pulse value delivers stronger individual pulses; higher frequency emits more pulses per second.
-This is different from what most users expect, and a few test passes on scrap material to calibrate are essential before running your first real job.
-Once you understand the relationship between these two settings, it becomes intuitive quickly.
+A few test passes on scrap material to calibrate are essential before running your first real job.

 Key Specs in Plain English